Topics Map > Credit Evaluation

 Student Center - Reading Your Credit Evaluation

-Read this document carefully to understand the various sections of your credit evaluation and how to read the overall documentation.
+Read this document carefully to understand the various sections of your credit evaluation and how to read it.

 Credit evaluators in the Office of the Registrar perform a course-by-course evaluation of each admitted student’s transcripts based on course descriptions available online for your institution.
 There are four main types of equivalents you might see on your credit evaluation: